Sarah Jeffery - West Wind Counselling

 |Face to face counselling:||Yes|

-Worcestershire: Flexible scheduling available including early (before 9am), daytime, & evening (after 6pm) appointments.
-Gloucestershire: Thursday daytime 12 noon to 6pm
+Skype: Flexible scheduling available.
+Worcestershire: Flexible scheduling including early (8-9am), daytime, & evening (after 6pm) appointments.
+Gloucestershire: Thursdays 12 noon to 6pm

 Types of client